-Candidates for constable are are listed on the page for each magisterial district in which a candidate has filed to run for constable in that district.
-The following provides an overview of the race for constable in each of the six magisterial districts.
+Elected constable are are listed on the page for each magisterial district in which the candidate filed to run.
+The following provides names for each constable elected in Franklin County's (KY) six magisterial districts.

 In three of the six magisterial districts, the incumbent filed to run again and no other candidates filed: District 2; District 5, and; District 6.
 Also, in District 1, only one candidate filed, with no opposition.
-Therefore the candidates in Districts 1, 2, 5, and 6 will move forward to the general election in November with no opposition.
+Therefore the candidates in Districts 1, 2, 5, and 6 moved forward into the Kentucky General Election in November with no opposition.
 Except for District 4, all candidates whose name was on the ballot were elected.
 No candidate, by the deadline for the primary, filed to run & the district had no incumbent.
 On April 6, 2022 Shadie Reed Hudnall Jr. filed, as a write-in candidate for the vacant seat.
 Hudnall won through the write-in votes.

-For each district listed below, click on "District #" The district page includes information about the candidate running for constable in that district - SCROLL TO THE BOTTOM of the page after it opens.
-Candidates for constable are listed following the candidates for magistrate of each district.
+For each district listed below, click on "District #" The district page includes information about the constable in that district - SCROLL TO THE BOTTOM of the page after it opens.
+Constables are listed following the elected magistrate for each district.
 The districts and the candidate for constable in that district as as follows: